ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **This manuscript describes a process by which the authors have combined data on forest cover from multiple assessments based on remote sensing to quantify forest loss on Madagascar over 60 years.**

 **The benefits of and need for this study do need to be better articulated.
 The authors have presented figures but do not make any conservation / management recommendations from them.
 Thus, the study feels like a wasted opportunity at present.
 Identification, geographically, of the areas which have undergone the greatest loss would be useful (ie mention in text specific areas from the loss map).
 Also, some assessment as to loss protected areas could be undertaken.
 This need not be a detailed matching exercise to compare effectiveness, but simply quantification of their effectiveness, especially over time - are they increasingly important?
 This would make the study more applied.**

+We now mention in the results the areas which have undergone the greatest loss in the Result part:

+"The forest cover change map produced on the period 1953-2014 (Fig. 2) allows to identify hot-spots of deforestation.
+Among the many recent hot-spots of deforestation visible on the map for the period 2000-2014 , one is located at the south of the CAZ (_"Corridor Ankeniheny Zahamena"_) protected area, in the moist forest at the east of Madagascar (see eastern zoom in Fig. 2).
+Another major hot-spot of deforestation is located around the Ranobe-PK32 new protected area, in the dry forest at the south-west of Madagascar (see western zoom in Fig. 2)."

+Assessing the effectiveness of the protected area network in curbing deforestation is out of the scope of this study.
+This assessment will be done in a future study.

 **In terms of methods, combining land cover maps produced from remote sensing data by different methods is problematic.
 The errors are multiplicative.
 The authors have attempted to control for the different methods by a simple method but have not undertaken any accuracy assessment.
-I appreciate that each of the studies they use have undertaken their won accuracy assessments but I would like to have seen a dedicated assessment in this study.
+I appreciate that each of the studies they use have undertaken their own accuracy assessments but I would like to have seen a dedicated assessment in this study.
 For example, cover at 500 control points stratified by forest / non forest in the latter time period could be examined from images back in time to assess visually forest  / non forest.
 These could then be linked to the forest cover maps.
 This would be very valuable in informing readers as to the accuracy of the combination process.**

+The same remark was made by Review 2 in the first round of review.
+We copy here our answer which has been accepted by Reviewer 2:

+A whole paragraph (section 4.1) now discuss the accuracy of our results.
+In particular, we recognize that a proper accuracy assessment of our forest cover change maps should be performed to better estimate the uncertainty surrounding our forest cover change estimates in Madagascar from year 2000 [@Olofsson2013; @Olofsson2014].
+Collecting enough suitable data, using for example the results of the photo-interpretation of very high resolution satellite images as ground "truth", would require a large amout of additional work and is out of the scope of our study.
+In place, we decided to report the results of previous studies regarding the accuracy of Hansen's tree cover loss data in Sub-Saharian Africa [@Verhegghen2016; @Tyukavina2015].
+In particular, we report the large amount of false-negatives (non-detected deforestation) in the tree cover loss product and discuss this limitation:

+"In another study assessing the accuracy of the tree cover loss product accross the tropics [@Tyukavina2015], authors reported 4% of false positives and 48% of false negatives in Sub-Saharian Africa.
+They showed that 85% of missing loss occured on the edges of other loss patches.
+This means that tree cover loss might be underestimated in Sub-Saharian Africa, probably due to the prevalence of small-scale disturbance which is hard to map at 30 m, but that areas of large-scale deforestation are well identified and spatial variability of the deforestation is well represented."

 **I have added multiple comments to the manuscript that I would like to see addressed.
 In particular, there is an early focus given to REDD+ but  but do not give this much more comment other than a passing mention in the discussion.
 The methods presented here are not really appropriate to REDD+ assessment so the authors need to either remove or re word these references.**

+We answer to each of the specific comment below.
+In particular, we answer to the point arguing that the method presented here is not appropriate for implementing REDD+.

 ## Specific comments